 WAR FOR NL MVP

-In the National League, the first half of this season has shaped up into a two-way WAR battle between Yelich and Los Angeles Dodgers outfielder Cody Bellinger.
+In the National League, the season has shaped up into a two-way WAR battle between Yelich and Los Angeles Dodgers outfielder Cody Bellinger.
 The latter has enjoyed a red-hot ride up to the All-Star break, and should he stay dialed in, will be the prohibitive favorite to win this year’s MVP honors.

 Bellinger didn’t receive a single vote in NL MVP voting last year, after being named an All Star and Rookie of the Year the year before that.
-The third-year player is currently second in the NL in batting average, home runs and RBIs.
+The third-year player currently leads the NL in WAR and total bases, is second in home runs, and seventh in RBIs.

-New York Mets first baseman Pete Alonso is a long shot to catch Bellinger or Yelich in the MVP voting, but should be a shoo in for National League Rookie of the Year honors.
-The 24-year-old slugger has 68 RBIs and is second in all of baseball in home runs with 30.
+New York Mets first baseman Pete Alonso is a long shot to catch Bellinger or Yelich in the MVP voting, but should be a shoo-in for National League Rookie of the Year honors.
+The 24-year-old slugger leads the NL in home runs, has racked up more than 100 RBIs in his inaugural campaign.